 Few things in life are more challenging, or more rewarding, than being a parent.
 But the challenging part can rapidly become overwhelming for single parents.
-But despite the difficulties, it is the responsibility of every single parent to do their best for their children every day for the rest of their lives.
+Despite the difficulties, it is the responsibility of every single parent to do their best for their children every day for the rest of their lives.

 If you are a single father, you are not alone and there’s no reason to reinvent the wheel.
 We’ve put together a list featuring several useful guidelines to help you on your mission.